XachZak777/CS331/hw/hw10/task3/README.md

-To run Task 2 use the following program:
+To run Task 3 use the following command:

 ```shell
 gcc -lpthread assignment3.c -o task3 && ./task3